-Over the years I have had the great pleasure of working with physicians, psychiatrists, and psychologists within the Western medical system.
-I have worked in the cancer words at Children’s Hospital, psychiatric wards facilitated by many different medical institutions and have worked one-on-one with some of the best surgeons in the world.
+Over the years I have had the great pleasure of working with physicians.
+Also psychiatrists, and psychologists within the Western medical system.
+I have worked in the cancer words at Children’s Hospital.
+I have drummed in psychiatric wards and facilitated by many different medical institutions.
+I have also have worked one-on-one with some of the best surgeons in the world.
 When I talk about my work, most people assume that my alternative method of initiating change is in conflict with Western medicine.
 Not so!
+It is Sound Therapy.

 Sound has been used in Western medicine for quite some time.
 How many of you have had ultrasound treatments or have gone in for ultrasound imaging?
-This is very common for pregnant women want to get a glimpse at the wonderful child within them and also to verify the health and well-being of the baby prior to birth.
+This is very common for pregnant women want to get a glimpse at the wonderful child within.
+Also to verify the health and well-being of the baby prior to birth.
 It is also very common in hospitals and hospice to have music played for the patient to help them in their healing process.
 I know of several harp players that are hired full-time by medical institutions to play their music in these circumstances.

 There have also been several clinical studies in regards to Therapeutic Drumming and its effect on cancer.
-Dr. Barry Bittman facilitated the amazing study that showed very clearly that the cancer killing cells that our body naturally produces are enhanced radically when people drum.
-This study also revealed an increase in the immune system and other systems in the body which fight off disease and infection.
-Other studies have revealed the psychological benefits of both therapeutic drumming and the exposure to certain kinds of music.
+Dr. Barry Bittman facilitated the amazing study that showed very clearly that the cancer-killing cells that our body naturally produces are enhanced radically when people drum.
+This study also revealed an increase in the immune system and other systems in the body that fight off disease and infection.
+Other studies have revealed the psychological benefits of both therapeutic drumming and exposure to certain kinds of music.

 I worked with a group of financial management brokers who were very specialized in their field.
 The CEO asked if the work that I do could help unify his team, increase productivity, harmonize the workplace and decrease the stress level of his team.
 After a two-hour session where each person was challenged to be part of the group all of whom were drumming they had a significant increase in productivity, work relations immediately flowed more smoothly, communication among the brokers increased and the stress level in the office was reduced significantly.